fancunwei95/fancunwei95.github.io/_posts/2022-03-17-HawaiiTravel.md

 ![weirdCircle](/assets/images/life_posts/hawaii/circles.JPG){: .width-half}

-We left the north america continent through california. after that, there is no beautiful views outside the plane. it was just blue oceans and white clouds. basically boring views... for around 5 hours flying on the blue ocean, we finally see the oahu island of hawaii. the view is really beautiful: the yellow beaches, the green montains and the blue see are blended together.
+We left the north america continent through california. after that, there is no beautiful views outside the plane. it was just blue oceans and white clouds. basically boring views... for around 5 hours flying on the blue ocean, we finally see the oahu island of hawaii. the view is really beautiful: the yellow beaches, the green montains and the blue sea are blended together.
 {:.text-justify}